openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 `refreshInterval` of forecast data needs to respect the throttling of the Solcast service.
 If you have 25 free calls per day, each plane needs 2 calls per update a refresh interval of 120 minutes will result in 24 calls per day.

-Note: `channelRefreshInterval` from [Bridge Configuration](#solcast-bridge-configuration) will calculate intermediate values without requesting new forecast data.

 ## Solcast Channels

 Each `sc-plane` reports its own values including a `raw` channel holding JSON content.